wordtreefoundation/books/pseudo_biblical/The Chronicle of the Kings of England, 1st Book - Robert Dodsley - 1744.md

 ---
+short_title: "1st Book of the Chronicle of the Kings of England"
-short_title: The First Book of the Chronicle of the Kings of England, Written in the Manner of the Ancient Jewish Historians
+title: "The First Book of the Chronicle of the Kings of England, Written in the Manner of the Ancient Jewish Historians"
 author: Robert Dodsley
 pseudonym: Nathan Ben Saddi, "a priest of the Jews"
 year: 1744
 place:
 source:
-status: INCOMPLETE TEXT, CLEAN+1
+status: CLEAN+1
 note:
 ---